 With the slogan "Make every moment beautiful with our family of photo editing apps." indeed the Pixlr editor indeed can help you create and edit graphics on the go.

-It is not a Adobe Photoshop contender, but can do some pretty neat things for a web app.
+It is not an Adobe Photoshop contender, but can do some pretty neat things with it.

 You can access the Pixlr Editor for free here: